ACA Frequently Asked Questions

 Q: I am below 150% FPL.
 Do I qualify for a special enrollment period?

-The following table shows the FPL for 2023 marketplace coverage based on the number of people in your household.
+The following table shows the FPL for 2024 plan year coverage based on the number of people in your household.
 If at any time during the year your income dips below 150% for your entire household, you qualify for a special enrollment period.

 Contact Us